logo

 21 Feb 2022

-The striking South Philippine Dwarf Kingfisher (Ceyx mindanensis) was just known as a mere description made about a hundred and thirty years ago when the Steere Expedition to the Philippines took place in 1980.
-But let the people wonder no more because it has been finally photographed for the first time over a century later.
+The striking South Philippine Dwarf Kingfisher (Ceyx mindanensis) was known only by a mere description made about a hundred and thirty years ago during the Steere Expedition to the Philippines in 1890.
+But let people wonder no more, as it has finally been photographed for the first time over a century later.

 [ADVERTISEMENT]

-This particular bird is said to be the tiniest species of forest kingfisher groups in the country of the Philippines (as said in the name) and was initially described with a combination of metallic lilac, orange, and bright blue spots in its striking plumage.
-It can be found in the second-growth virgin forests within the islands of Basilan and Mindanao.
+This particular bird is said to be the tiniest species among the forest kingfisher groups in the Philippines (as indicated by its name) and was initially described as having a combination of metallic lilac, orange, and bright blue spots in its striking plumage.
+It can be found in the second-growth virgin forests on the islands of Basilan and Mindanao.

-The South Philippine Dwarf Kingfisher also has a special and distinguishable call that is described as a “high-pitched, insect-like and almost inaudible zeeep.”
-It has escaped the sight of many scientists for over a hundred years now because of its behavior—it darts and perches so swiftly and quietly that it is almost invisible.
+The South Philippine Dwarf Kingfisher also has a special and distinguishable call described as a “high-pitched, insect-like, and almost inaudible zeeep.”
+It has eluded the sight of many scientists for over a hundred years due to its behavior—it darts and perches so swiftly and quietly that it is almost invisible.

 Fortunately, thanks to the brilliant Miguel David De Leon, the director of the Robert S. Kennedy Bird Conservancy and a Filipino field biologist, we finally get to see the beauty of this particular bird that has been out of sight for the past hundred years or so.